The classification of large spaces of matrices with bounded rank: Introduction

 We make the group $\GL_n(\K) \times \GL_p(\K)$ act on the set of linear subspaces of $\Mat_{n,p}(\K)$ by

 Two linear subspaces of the same orbit will be called \textbf{equivalent} (this means that they represent, in a change of bases, the same set of linear transformations from a $p$-dimensional vector space to an $n$-dimensional vector space).
+They will be called \textbf{similar} if $n=p$ and we can take $P=Q$ in the above condition.